igelbox/blender-retarget/README.md

 Thus, allowing you to __use your next favorite tools__ for baking/exporting/using the result motions.
 For the glory of the Unix way.

 # How to Install
-* For Blender 2.80+ - use *animation-retarget-x.x.x.zip* from the [latest release](https://github.com/igelbox/blender-retarget/releases/latest) page.
+* For Blender 2.80+ (except 2.82) - use *animation-retarget-x.x.x.zip* from the [latest release](https://github.com/igelbox/blender-retarget/releases/latest) page.
 * For Blender 2.79 - the initial [animation-retarget-0.1.0.zip](https://github.com/igelbox/blender-retarget/releases/download/v0.1.0/animation-retarget-0.1.0.zip) should work fine.

+_Blender 2.82 isn't supported by this addon coz there's no known trick to force `depsgraph` to refresh pose on each frame._

 # How to Use
 - Select the destination armature object in a 3D View area